France assures Israel it will stand firm on Iran deal

 The previous round of talks in Geneva on November 7-8 appeared close to clinching a deal, but ended without agreement.
 Western diplomats said one of the obstacles was Iran's argument that it retains the "right" to enrich uranium.

-But in a possible way around the sticking point, Iran's chief negotiator and foreign minister, Mohammad Javad Zarif, said on Sunday that while his country has a right to enrich uranium, it was not insisting others recognise the entitlement.
+But in a possible way around the sticking point, Iran's chief negotiator and foreign minister Mohammad Javad Zarif said on Sunday that while his country had a right to enrich uranium, it was not insisting others recognise that entitlement.

 Iran denies that it wants to develop nuclear weapons capability and insists that its programme is limited to peaceful generation of electricity and medical research.